-- Last Week Policy: During the period of Wednesday through Friday of the last week of class, instructors are not to give exams, tests, or quizzes that contribute more than 10% of the final grade for a class. - UM Attendance guidelines: Faculty and staff who supervise student organizations and teams, including NCAA sports teams, are expected to schedule competitions and performances in such a way as to minimize the number of classes that students will miss.
+• Last Week Policy: During the period of Wednesday through Friday_of the last week of class, instructors are not to give exams, tests, or quizzes that contribute more than 10% of the final grade for a class.

+• UM Attendance guidelines: Faculty and staff who supervise student organizations and teams, including NCAA sports teams, are expected to schedule competitions and performances in such a way as to minimize the number of classes that students will miss.
 Names of participating students and the dates of class conflicts should be provided to the students' instructors prior to participation.
-In cases where absence from class results from travel delays or the unanticipated continuation of participation in a competition, the student or supervisor should inform the instructor within one business day so that reasonable accommodations for absences due to university-sponsored activities can be made. - UM Attendance guidelines: If a student informs an instructor in advance about an anticipated absence and the instructor decides not to provide an accommodation for a major exam or assessment, the student may appeal to the department chair or program director (or dean, when the instructor is chair or program director) who oversees the course.
-An appeal must be based on (a) failure of the instructor to articulate a policy, (b) failure of the instructor to follow the articulated policy, or (c) failure by the instructor to offer a reasonable accommodation for a documented absence that caused a student to miss an assessment that is worth 20% or more of the course grade. - Based on UM "Class Attendance Guidelines,"- - No accommodations for missed chapter tests will be made. - If the instructor articulates in the syllabus the role of daily class participation in the learning process, reasonable grade deductions can be made for absences. - FINAL EXAMINATION Thursday, May 12, 2016, 8 a.m. -11 a.m. - \ The dates are tentative, and may be changed, BUT NOT THE FINAL EXAMINATION.
+In cases where absence from class results from travel delays or the unanticipated continuation of participation in a competition, the student or supervisor should inform the instructor within one business day so that reasonable accommodations for absences due to university-sponsored activities can be made.

+• UM Attendance guidelines: If a student informs an instructor in advance about an anticipated absence and the instructor decides not to provide an accommodation for a major exam or assessment, the student may appeal to the department chair or program director (or dean, when the instructor is chair or program director) who oversees the course.
+An appeal must be based on

+(a) failure of the instructor to articulate a policy, (b) failure of the instructor to follow the articulated policy, or (c) failure by the instructor to offer a reasonable accommodation for a documented absence that caused a student to miss an assessment that is worth 20% or more of the course grade.
+Based on UM "Class Attendance Guidelines "-

+Based on UM "Class Attendance Guidelines,"-

+No accommodations for missed chapter tests will be made.

+- If the instructor articulates in the syllabus the role of daily class participation in the learning process, reasonable grade deductions can be made for absences. - The Faculty Senate produced in November 2015 the document, which encourages faculty members to include the following text in their syllabi:

+"All materials distributed electronically and in hard copy in this class are protected under intellectual copyright.
+Any attempt to upload these documents onto the Internet (or to distribute them by some other means) or to profit from the distribution (by Internet or other means) of these documents constitutes theft and will be in violation of intellectual property law and the UM Academic Conduct Code unless expressly permitted for by the instructor.
+Accessing such materials for your own use is also in violation of the UM Academic Conduct Code.
+Additionally, the distribution of your own class notes via the Internet or other means, or access of such materials, encourages absence from class and is highly discouraged."